Contra (album): Artwork and lawsuit

-The cover of Contra features a candid Polaroid of a girl from 1983.
-The photo was found by Rostam while searching "New York City 1983" on Flickr.
+The cover of Contra features a candid Polaroid of a woman from 1983.
+The photo was found by Batmanglij while searching "New York City 1983" on Flickr.
 Lead singer Koenig states that when he first saw the image, he felt he read "some sort of hesitation" in her face, and that the band discussed at length what her possible age or emotional state could be in the photograph, without ever becoming certain of either.
 Koenig believed that "wrapped up in her expression is this question: 'How is she feeling?'" and that "maybe she wasn't even really sure at the time."

-In an interview, Koenig revealed that the girl pictured on the front cover is "now living in Malibu".
+In an interview, Koenig revealed that the woman pictured on the front cover is "now living in Malibu".
 Koenig has confirmed that the picture was taken in 1983 by photographer Tod Brody and was chosen as a juxtaposition to the debut album's cover which, while taken in 2006, looks as if it "inhabits the same world".
-Koenig also referred to the girl as "Kirsten" in a post on Twitter.
+Koenig also referred to the woman as "Kirsten" in a post on Twitter.
 Koenig likens the image to the Rorschach test as multiple meanings can be extrapolated from just a few signifiers, saying, "Some people get very mad when they see a white blonde girl in a Polo shirt."

 On July 15, 2010, Vampire Weekend, along with XL Recordings and Brody, were sued by Ann Kirsten Kennis, the woman who identified herself as the woman on the cover, for $2 million for using the photo without her permission.
 Kennis has said that the photo was taken while she was "a high-fashion model under contract with prestigious agencies in New York City."
-In addition, Kennis said that the release forms for the photo that was allegedly signed by Kennis herself, were forged.
+In addition, Kennis said that the release forms for the photo that were allegedly signed by Kennis herself, were forged.
 In a statement released by Kennis' lawyer Alan Neigher, Neigher said that Kennis discovered herself on the cover when her daughter brought home a copy of Contra and showed it to Kennis.
 Neigher also mentioned that Brody did not take the photo and said that it was taken by Kennis' mother.
 Despite this claim, Brody claims that he took the photo and says that he had the photo for 26 years until Vampire Weekend discovered it on his Flickr page and bought it for five thousand dollars.
 Kennis' own former agent, Sue Charney, told Vanity Fair, "To me it is very clearly a Polaroid taken at a casting session."
-Koenig later responded on the matter and said that "this is the first time any of us have ever been sued, so we're still learning how it works."
+Koenig later responded on the matter, saying "this is the first time any of us have ever been sued, so we're still learning how it works."
 He added, "There's nothing we can say about it.
 We're not trying to be mysterious.
 I imagine in the next few months there'll be plenty to talk about.
 Given it's our first time, we just want to do it properly."